w3f/1KC/README.md

 The purpose of this is to test out the program through active community members and reward existing contributors.

-### Stage 2: Scaling
+### Stage 2: Scale

-*Scale the program within greater conditions, with adversarial participants.*
+*Scale the program within greater conditions, for adversarial participants.*

 - Iterate portions subject to change based on lessons from the pilot program.
 - Extend the program to the general community.